nameless-and-blameless/TAG/reports/Katrina-Renee-Duvall.md

 ---

-[^1]: Katrina Duvall-Torain and Kennedy Torain in their last known photo at Connor's Steak and Seafood (identified by the menu in the accompanying photo of Patricia Ann Williams and Kennedy Torain).
+[^1]: Katrina Duvall-Torain and Kennedy Torain in their last known photo at Connor's Steak and Seafood (identified by the menu in the [[accompanying photo of Patricia Ann Williams|Patricia Ann Williams]] and Kennedy Torain).
 In the background are three known CIA operatives: Brian (last name unknown), Annie Jacobsen, and Michael Blackmon.

-[^2]: Upon closer inspection viewers can see a handwritten, then erased "East" on Katrina's chin.
-This was apparently a note made by CIA personnel, as it was not the high school attended by Kelvin Williams, Katrina's brother who lived at the same address, East Jessamine was a new highschool that started in 1996.
+[^2]: Upon closer inspection of Katrina's photo, viewers may notice the handwritten "East" on her chin.
+This note was apparently made by CIA investigators.
+This is a significant piece of information since Katrina grew up in the same house with Kelvin Eugene Williams yet went to a different high school.
+East Jessamine began in 1996.